-Successful economic development viewed bottom-up, microeconomic perspective.
-While sound macroeconomic policies, stable legal and political institutions, improving social and conditions create the potential for competitiveness; wealth is actually created microeconomic level. sophistication and productivity of firms, the vitality of clusters, and the quality of the business environment in which competition takes place are the ultimate determinants of nation's and/or region's productivity.
+Successful economic development viewed from bottom-up, microeconomic а perspective.
+While sound macroeconomic policies. stable legal and political institutions, improving social and conditions create the potential for competitiveness; wealth is actually created microeconomic level. at the The sophistication and productivity of firms, the vitality of clusters, and the quality of the business environment in which competition takes place are the ultimate determinants of nation's and/or region's productivity.